freefest/freefest.github.io/README.md

 ### Development
 - To be able to see your changes live, start the middleman server with the `middleman` command (no arguments) and open the localhost URL from the output
-- Currently only helper methods have unit test, you can run them by the `bundle exec rspec` command
+- This project has unit and feature tests, you can run them by the `bundle exec rspec` command
 - To build the static content from the templates, use `middleman build` and it will put the static files to the `build/`
 - directory for manual testing